Open source AI stack is ready for its moment

 Right now, the idea is to get people talking at a lot of different levels, rather than working in their own little silos.
 Micro-alliances are fair game though: “If you look at 30 logos on the website, you’re not going to build an ML stack with all 30 of those things,” Jeffries said.

-Another concern is the fact that building bridges, and communities, takes time and energy.
+A concern is the fact that building bridges, and communities, takes time and energy.
 But Jeffries is enthusiastic about the prospect of helping shape what he sees as the AI revolution, is inspired by the open source ethos, and has the leeway from Pachyderm to run with his ideas.

 Work, boring work, and AI